nyexai/menx1m/README.md

-# menx1m
+# Python Fortnite cheat.
-menx1m is a geforce now fortnite cheat you run it by running it (kind of obviouis) if you need help contact me on discord (nyexoi)

-if you where wondering the cheat works by finding your cloud server then implementing the cheats into them.

-FULLY UD
+To start run the compiled python script.

+There is 2 options

+Option 1 loads .ddl cheats to game

+Option 2 starts the external fortnite cheat.

+You need the discord client open and have the discord overlay.

+If you dont have discord install it.

+Contact me on discord (nyexoi) for any additional hel